bahsim/idgl-dev-system/00-idgl-philosophy.md

 ### 6.1.
 Refinement is the Core Act of Creation
 In the old paradigm, refinement (debugging, refactoring) was a costly act of correction.
 In the generative paradigm, it is the primary, essential act of creation.
 The first generated result is not expected to be perfect.
 It is the raw clay.
 The practitioner's main work is to iteratively refine the `Spec` through multiple generations until the artifact is sculpted to perfection.

 ### 6.2.
-Embrace Rapid, Imperfect First Drafts
+Use First Drafts to Overcome Creative Inertia

-The high cost of manual coding forced a culture of extensive upfront planning to "get it right the first time."
-This is no longer necessary or efficient.
-It is now almost always cheaper and faster to generate a "good enough" first version based on a lean `Spec`, and then use that concrete artifact to inform a more sophisticated series of refinements.
-The practitioner should have a bias for action, knowing that refinement is cheap.
+The greatest challenge in any creative endeavor is the anxiety of the "blank page."
+It is difficult for anyone to forecast all the details of a complex system in the abstract.
+The generative paradigm offers a powerful antidote to this creative inertia.

+By generating a rapid, imperfect first draft, the practitioner immediately transforms an abstract problem into a concrete artifact.
+This tangible result—even if flawed—provides substantive material to critique, analyze, and improve upon from the very beginning.
+This process is not about getting it right the first time; it is about getting something *real* the first time, so that the more natural and intuitive human skill of refinement can take over.

+A practitioner should therefore have a bias for action, using the AI to quickly produce a "good enough" first version based on a lean `Spec`.
+This act kickstarts the development process and provides the momentum needed for deep, substantive refinement.

 ### 6.3.
 Persist State to Overcome Context Limitations
 A key challenge of working with AI agents is their limited context window.
 A practitioner must not allow valuable progress to be lost.
 This is solved by diligently persisting the state of a generative task.
 This includes saving successful intermediate results, the specific prompts used, and validated code snippets to a file.
 This practice transforms an ephemeral AI conversation into a durable, auditable, and repeatable engineering process, allowing the practitioner to resume a complex task without losing context.